Punta Rassa, Florida: Civil War

 Southwest Florida was relatively quiet in the early part of the Civil War.
-Union troops and refugee Union sympathizers occupied Useppa Island in December 1863, and mounted a small raid into Charlotte Harbor and up the Myakka River, which resulted in some skirmishes with Confederate troops and irregulars.
-In January 1864 Union troops landed at Punta Rassa and marched overland to Fort Myers, which they were able to seize before Confederate sympathizers could burn it.
+Union troops and refugee Union sympathizers occupied Useppa Island in December 1863 and mounted a small raid into Charlotte Harbor and up the Myakka River, which resulted in some skirmishes with Confederate troops and irregulars.
+In January 1864, Union troops landed at Punta Rassa and marched overland to Fort Myers, which they were able to seize before Confederate sympathizers could burn it.
 The troops on Useppa Island then moved to Fort Myers.
 As the year progressed, Union troops and sympathizers began driving cattle to Punta Rassa to supply Union ships on blockade duty and Union-held Key West, reducing the supply of cattle available to Confederate forces.
-The increased shipping from Punta Rassa led the Union Army to built a barracks and a wharf there.
+The increased shipping from Punta Rassa led the Union Army to build a barracks and a wharf there.
 The barracks was 50 by 100 ft, set on 14 ft pilings to place the building above storm surges.
 At the end of the Civil War, the U.S. military withdrew from the area.

 Telegraph

 In 1866, the newly formed International Ocean Telegraph Company (IOTC) received from the U.S. government, the state of Florida and the government of Spain the exclusive right to operate an underseas telegraph cable between Florida and Cuba.
-In 1867 the IOTC constructed a telegraph line from Lake City, where it connected with the national telegraph network via Western Union, to Punta Rassa, where the underwater cable would come ashore.
+In 1867, the IOTC constructed a telegraph line from Lake City, where it connected with the national telegraph network via Western Union, to Punta Rassa, where the underwater cable would come ashore.
 The underwater cable was laid from Havana to Key West, and then on to Punta Rassa, and the line opened to public use on September 11, 1867.
 The U.S. Congress had, in 1866, authorized telegraph companies to run their lines across, take supplies from, and place stations on federal public domain lands without charge.
 The IOTC placed its office in one room of the now abandoned barracks at Fort Dulaney, while the station agent lived in another room.